estanall/Cordova-open-native-settings/README.md

 * Android plugin based on the following information: https://developer.android.com/reference/android/provider/Settings.html#ACTION_DREAM_SETTINGS
 * iOS plugin based on the following information: https://gist.github.com/phynet/471089a51b8f940f0fb4
 * In iOS, this plugin generates a URL scheme for the *-Info.plist configurations file.
 * The plugin for Android is based on the forked repository and was refactored.
-The iOS part was built from skretch.
+The iOS part was built from scratch.

 ##License
 ```